pablodecm/phd_thesis/src/103_chapter_3.md

-of expected values might seem unrelated to the inference problem at hand, in [Chapter @sec:dim_reduction] it will become evident that the construction of non-parametric likelihoods of summary statistics can be reduced to the estimation of expectation values.
+of expected values might seem unrelated to the inference problem at hand, in [Chapter @sec:dim_reduction] it will become evident that the construction of non-parametric likelihoods of summary statistics can be reduced to the estimation of expected values.

  Oftentimes, the simulated observations are generated using a somewhat